guifi/guifi-cxoln/CXOLN.en_US.md

 >Un dels pilars de la xarxa oberta és que s'informa dels seus components.
 Els titulars han de proporcionar de bona fe dades de contacte i una descripció de la seva aportació a través de les eines que proporciona la xarxa i conscients i acceptant que es publicaran.
 Podran accedir, modificar-les o cancel·lar-les en qualsevol moment.
 El subministrament maliciós de dades falses pot implicar la suspensió de l'acord dels [Comuns de la XOLN](#cxoln).

 One of the pillars of the open network is the information about its components.
 The proprietors must provide reliable information about their contributions and contact details through the network tools, being aware that this information will be made publicly available.
 They have the right to access, modify or cancel them at any time.
-The provision of malicious information may lead to the suspension of the FONN Compact agreement.
+The provision of malicious information may lead to the suspension of the [CXOLN](#cxoln) agreement.

 >### 6. Transmissió